Center of Mass and spin for isolated sources of gravitational radiation: Foundations

+The above equation (which is not a coordinate transformation between the NU and Bondi coordinate systems) will be used below to expand regular functions on the sphere in the standard spherical harmonic basis.

-Now, we are interested in the relationship between the null vectors.
-Since the NU and Bondi null tetrad are two different vector basis, we can express any one in term of the other.
+Now, we are interested in the relationship between the NU and Bondi null tetrads.
 We start by rewriting eq. (\ref{ladef}) in the form $l_{a}=\nabla _{a}Z(u,\zeta ,\bar{\zeta})$ and using the orthogonality of the null vectors to get

 where